 Recipe Variations

-Vietnamese hot coffee is most common in Vietnam, but the more popular way to enjoy this style of coffee in the US is iced.
+Vietnamese hot coffee is the most common beverage in Vietnam, but the most popular way to enjoy this style of coffee in the US is iced coffee.
 Luckily, it’s simple: Brew the coffee as above and stir well.
 Pour the hot coffee over a glass of ice and stir again.

 Another less well-known version of Vietnamese coffee is Cà Phê Trứng, also called Egg Coffee.
 This recipe may sound a little odd, but it’s delicious.
 However, it is worth noting that it does contain raw egg yolks, increasing your risk of foodborne illness: